 Stuart Forster looks at the profession of snake catching in Bengaluru, India.

-Babu is aged 24 years old.
+Babu was aged 24 years old when we met.
 He operates his business with his friend Raja, aged 29.
 Babu followed in the footsteps of his father, both literally and metaphorically.
 He went on his first snake catching expeditions aged 10, walking behind his father so that he could watch and learn how to catch snakes.

 Snake catching in Bengaluru

 His work usually involves catching snakes that have come uncomfortably close to humans.
 Construction work, common in a booming Indian city such as Bengaluru, causes the loss of snakes’ natural habitat.
 Consequently the snakes move and sometimes they slither closer to homes than humans find comfortable.
 From time to time snakes will enter gardens and houses.